dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T1180: Inclusivity and equity should guide societal progress.
+### T1180: Inclusiveness and equity create a thriving society.

 |Support|
 |---|